 The Emergency Services do a special job protecting and helping citizens.
-Rarely, there are tragedies that result in a member of the Emergency Services dying on duty as a result of their service.
-Winston’s Wish works in partnership with other charities to support the families of those who have died in these circumstances.
+Occasionally, there are tragedies that result in a member of the Emergency Services dying on duty as a result of their service.

 The Association was established as a membership body for those organisations which form the air ambulance services in the UK.
 The Association’s membership which represents the majority of the air ambulance network is made up of charities, ambulance services and the supply chain that provides this valuable life saving service.
 Members are governed by a Code of Conduct which formally recognises the integral part that air ambulances play in the medical service provision.
 The success of the air ambulance services in providing a rapid response to life-threatening situations has been clearly established.
 Visit the AAA website.